 The key for whether you, as a British citizen, retain your rights is whether you or your family members can prove your residence or employment in the Czech Republic before the end of 2020.
 The easiest way to do so is to acquire a certificate of a temporary residence.
 More information, not only on these issues but also on maintaining the social security entitlements of Czech citizens returning from the UK, can be found at Ministry of Labour and Social Affairs webpage.
 A detailed explanation of the implementation of the Withdrawal Agreement can be found here.

 If you do not fulfill the abovementioned preconditions, you will most probably need to obtain a work permit as any other third country citizen, for example an employee card.
 The conditions for posted workers have also been tightened.
-For more details see Ministry of Interior webpage dedicated to foreign nationals, or specifically the chapter dedicated to third country nationals (out of EU.)
-Do not forget to check our „FAQ section“.
+For more details see the Ministry of Interior website. dedicated to foreign nationals, or specifically the chapter dedicated to third country nationals (out of EU.)
+Do not forget to check our „Otázky a odpovědi“.

 From 1 January 2021, relations between the EU and the UK are governed by the Trade and Cooperation Agreement.
 The new Agreement does not regulate the conditions of accessing the labour market.
 This means that British citizens who want to start working in the Czech Republic from 1 January 2021 will have to obtain a certain form of work permit, just like citizens of other third countries.
 The same will apply to Czech citizens entering the British labour market.

 Although the Agreement on Trade and Cooperation leaves the conditions for access the labour market of both parties up to national legislation, it lays down rules for the coordination of social security.